brandond/kinesyslog/README.md

 This module uses Boto3 to make API calls against the Kinesis Firehose service.
-You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the account the specified stream.
+You should have a working AWS API environment (~/.aws/credentials, environment variables, or EC2 IAM Role) that allows calling Kinesis Firehose's ``put-record-batch`` method against the stream specified on the command line.

 Usage
 -----